scottisloud/scottisloud.github.io/content/blog/2016-03-24-stop-embarrassing-yourself-when-you-give-presentations.md

 You can, of course, simply adjust the "Energy Saver" settings for this user account to set the display to "never sleep", but I appreciate that Amphetamine offers a visual indicator of it's current status.
 Another advantage is that, should I need to, I can make an adjustment a bit more easily compared to the Energy Saver settings.
 Also, since I run Amphetamine on my main user account (though in a much different way), I have it installed anyway, so why not use it?

-### Share only the right files, only the right way.
+### Share only the right files, only the right way

 You won't be doing any actual presentation-building in the presentation account, in fact you'll spend almost no time in this account aside from actually delivering the presentation!
 That means you'll need a way of getting your presentations from your main user account to your presentation account.
 I have several mechanisms in place to facilitate this: Dropbox Selective Sync and /Users/Shared folder.
 They serve different purposes.